Q: What is Dry Decorating?

 Yes.
 As long as the Juniors are at least 10 years old ... are welcome to do Dry Decorating (Dry Dec) and may sign up for either half days or whole days.
 I’m very sorry, but due to age restrictions and insurance issues, Daisies and Brownies MAY NOT participate, nor can they come as "tag-alongs" with older siblings.

 Yes!
 While a large portion of this crew does indeed consist of Girl Scout troops from all over Southern California, we have even more troops which come from neighboring states.
 Over the years, this event has grown in popularity, size, and recognition.
-For these reasons, we have allowed Boy Scout troops, youth goups, marching bands, families, and even individuals who want to help out sign up to decorate with us...and we have had great success!!
+For these reasons, we have allowed Boy Scout troops, youth groups, marching bands, families, and even individuals who want to help out sign up to decorate with us...and we have had great success!!
 If you would like to help out and are willing to make a firm commitment to the dates you register for, we welcome your participation!
 Register using the Non Scout Group form to sign up!

 Q: Why must we wear names on our back?

 The names need to be there (big and bold!) so that we can call you by name to get your attention when you are on the float.
 PLEASE, make sure the name (first name only) is LARGE enough to be read from a distance.
 For more info on job placement please re-read the information on the Pertinent Information page.
 Tape on the back is NOT NEEDED for dry dec days.

 Q: Where do we park?